Warm and inviting interiors from The Blue House in Santa Monica

 I love pulling out the rich colors of fall and setting the kitchen table with my golden yellow runner and an arrangement of sunflowers.

 Farmers' markets in September begin to carry delicious apples and so many other vegetables and fruits for cooking and baking seasonally.

-Antique stores beckon at this time of the year with tole trays like this one, a real treasure I bought recently to add to my collection.
+Traveling to New England in the fall is always fun and I love browsing through antique stores in little towns.
+They often carry tole trays like this one, a treasure I bought recently to add to my collection.

 I am going to England soon and a visit to Duncan Grant's studio at Charleston Farm House in Sussex will inspire me with all its bohemian and creative beauty.
 This is a recreation that was done in Los Angeles in the spring.

 Morris & Co. is celebrating its 150- year anniversary.
 William Morris (1834-1896) was the single most influential designer of the nineteenth-century.
 His designs are still beautiful today.
 Tried and true Morris patterns have had a refreshing makeover and each design is based on archival patterns that still feel magical 150 years later.
 I have always loved the very English feel of these wallpapers and textiles.